evan-007/pair-program/README.md

 and redis: `redis-server /user/local/etc/redis.conf` (or whatever your path to redis is).
 Install redis: `brew install redis`.

+To allow for multi-threading with puma, in `development.rb`:

+`config.cache_classes = true`
+`config.eager_load = true `

+Requires a restart of rails server for any code changes to take effect.

 Rails api lives in the rails app as usual, the angular app is in `client`.
 `cd client && bower install && npm install` to install dependencies for the front end.
 In `client`, run unit tests with `karma start`.